mesmo-dev/mesmo/docs/data.md

 For each DER type which requires the definition of timeseries values, these can be defined either directly as timeseries or through as a schedule.
 When defining by schedule, the timeseries is constructed by obtaining the appropriate values based on the `time_period` in `ddTHH:MM` format.
 Each value is kept constant at the given value for any daytime greater than or equal to `HH:MM` and any weekday greater than or equal to `dd` until the next defined `ddTHH:MM`.
 Note that the daily schedule is repeated for any weekday greater than or equal to `dd` until the next defined `dd`.
 The initial value for each `zone_constraint_profile` must start at `time_period = 01T00:00`.

 Furthermore, the active / reactive power values can be defined as absolute values or in per unit values.
-Per unit values are assumed to be in per unit of the nominal active / reactive power as defined `electric_grid_ders` or `thermal_grid_ders`.
+Per unit values are assumed to be in per unit of the nominal active / reactive power as defined `electric_grid_ders`.

 ### `ev_chargers`